la-jarre-a-son/midi-jar/README.md

   - Colors: blacks and whites, and pressed notes.
   - Enabling some infos on the piano:
     - `key names` - name of the notes
-    - `chord degrees` - degrees of each note of the detecterd chord
+    - `chord degrees` - degrees of each note of the detected chord
     - `tonic` - a little dot on the chord tonic
 - Enabling elements:
   - `chord` - the detected chord
   - `notation` - the music notation of the played notes
   - `piano` - a keyboard displaying your played notes
   - `alternative chords` - a list of other detected chord names if any
+  - `intervals` - a list of intervals that constitutes the chord

 ### Customize via CSS